openai/openai-python/README.md

 4. The AI processes your message and sends back a response.

 This code sets up the AI client and asks it to say "This is a test."
 It's like teaching a parrot to repeat a phrase!

+#### Chat.py

+**chat.py** is a full working script using OpenAI modules and code to talk to an AI model.
+I will be including the code for Polling Helpers and Running a Thread, and all the other functions into the script as we go along to make it easier to use.

+**chat.py** will continue to add the new functions to the script as we go along.
+This is a great way to learn how to use the OpenAI API.

 ## Polling Helpers